eddiechat/client/IMAP_SYNC.md

 ## Recurring Sync Phase

-Once all onboarding tasks are done, every worker tick runs two operations for all onboarded accounts:
+Every worker tick runs two operations for all onboarded accounts, regardless of whether other accounts are still onboarding:

 ### Incremental Sync